ckouder/Learning-notes/first-question.md

 ### 1. Ensure the objective of the website before making

 It's kind of tricky because this rule can be used in nearly everywhere.
-For a person who want to learn to make a website, will often get into the traps of CSS: they want to use different kinds of special effects in their website and ignore whether they fit the final objective or not.
+For people who want to learn how to make a website, will often get into the traps of CSS: too eager to use special effects in their website and ignore whether those effects fit the final objective or not.

-Often, this action will lead to a bad end: the magnificent effects they persuade will become a distraction while reading.
-Therefore, first we have to ensure the objective of the website.
+Often, this action will lead to a bad end: the magnificent effects cost a lot of time, but resulting to become distractions and lead to bad reading experience.

 ### 2. Prototype website for different devices first

-For different devices, the webpage will look different in may ways.
-This is because web developers and designers have made some magic to deal with these conditions: prototyping.
+A single webpage will look different in different devices.
+This is because web developers and designers have used magic to deal with these conditions: prototyping.

+Protyping help those people to touch with abstract website structures directly.
+Prototyping won't take a lone time, but it will help reduce the debugging risks and make your idea more clear.

-There's many professional prototyping tools on website, [sketch](/www.sketchapp.com) and [adobe XD](http://www.adobe.com/products/experience-design.html?promoid=PYPVQ3HN&mv=other) are definitely good helpers, some pencil-paper-based quick sketches are also fine.
-I recommend to have the later option because the first one will take you long time to learn.
-As a beginner, prototyping can help you understand elements arrangement in a much clear and direct way.
-This will help reduce time cost later on debugging.
+There's many professional prototyping tools on website, [sketch](/www.sketchapp.com) and [adobe XD](http://www.adobe.com/products/experience-design.html?promoid=PYPVQ3HN&mv=other) are definitely good helpers, but pencil-paper-based quick sketches are also fine.
+I recommend to choose the later one because it's quick and easier.

 \[pictures\]

 ### 3.Use framework in projects

 Frameworks are useful "wheels" which can largely improve your working efficiency.
-Someone may thinks that producing an individual framework during work can be pleasant.
-But remember, never reproduce the wheels, that's useless especially when you are making a website, unless you have to.
-Without proper framework, your development will become less efficient and will meet thousands of unexpected problems which really frustrated you.
+For different reasons, some people may refuse to use frameworks.
+But remember, reproducing wheels is useless, unless you have to.
+Without proper framework, developing process will become less efficient and the result will come up with hundreds of unexpected problems which will frustrate you much.

 In contrast, after you finish current projects, studying the framework, or reproducing the framework become useful.
 It can help you better understanding how the framework and website work.